 prescribed lodgement period means —

-(a) for a public sector standard established in respect of the recruitment, selection and appointment of employees — the period of —

-(i) 10 days after the claimant was given notice under regulation 5(1); or
+(a) for a notifiable employment decision — such period, being a period of not less than 4 days after the claimant was given notice under regulation 5(2) or (3A), as is specified in the notice;

-(ii) if the relevant public sector body is authorised by the Commissioner under regulation 8A, 4 days after the claimant was given that notice;

-or

-(ba) for a public sector standard established in respect of the resolution of employees’ grievances — 10 days after the claimant was given notice under regulation 5(1); or
+(b) for a reviewable decision referred to in regulation 5(1) — 10 days after the claimant was given notice under that subregulation;

-(b) for any other public sector standard — 10 days after the claimant first became aware of the reviewable decision or 30 days after the reviewable decision was made, whichever period expires first.
+(c) for any other reviewable decision — 10 days after the claimant first became aware of the reviewable decision or 30 days after the reviewable decision was made, which period expires first.

 [Regulation 7 amended in Gazette 28 Oct 2008 p.
-4727-8.]

-8A.
-Commissioner may authorise reduced prescribed lodgement period for lodging certain claims

-(1) The Commissioner may give a written authorisation to a public sector body for the purposes of paragraph (a)(ii) of the definition of prescribed lodgement period in regulation 7(5) if the Commissioner —

-(a) has reached agreement with the public sector body as to the conditions of the authorisation; and

-(b) is satisfied the public sector body will comply with those conditions.

-(2) The Commissioner may at any time, in writing, revoke an authorisation given under subregulation (1).
+4727-8; 11 Feb 2011 p.
+497.]

-[Regulation 8A inserted in Gazette 28 Oct 2008 p.
-4728.]
+[8A.
+Deleted in Gazette 11 Feb 2011 p.
+497.]

 8. Effect of making claims on proposed appointments and transfers